Brian Cox (physicist): Awards and honours

 Cox has received many awards for his efforts to popularize science.
 In 2002 he was elected an International Fellow of The Explorers Club and in 2006 he received the British Association's Lord Kelvin Award for this work.
 He held a prestigious Royal Society University Research Fellowship (an early-career Research Fellowship scheme) from 2006 to 2013.
 A frequent lecturer, he was keynote speaker at the Australian Science Festival in 2006, and in 2010 won the Institute of Physics Kelvin Medal and Prize for his work in communicating the appeal and excitement of physics to the general public.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours for services to science and promoted to Commander of the same Order (CBE) in the 2020 Birthday Honours for services to the promotion of science.

 On 15 March 2011, he won Best Presenter and Best Science/Natural History programme by the Royal Television Society for Wonders of the Universe.
 On 25 March 2011, he won twice at the Broadcasting Press Guild Awards for 'Best Performer' in a non-acting role, while Wonders of the Solar System was named best documentary series of 2010.

 In July 2012, Cox was conferred the honorary award of Doctor of the University (Hon DUniv) from the University of Huddersfield, presented by Patrick Stewart.
 Later that year, he was awarded the Institute of Physics President's medal by Peter Knight, following which he gave a speech on the value of education in science and the need to invest more in future generations of scientists.
 On 5 October 2012, Cox was awarded the honorary degree of Doctor of the University (DUniv) by the Open University for his "Exceptional contribution to Education and Culture".
 In 2012 he also was awarded the Michael Faraday Prize of the Royal Society "for his excellent work in science communication."
 He was elected a Fellow of the Royal Society (FRS) in 2016.
 In 2022, he was awarded the Hawking Fellowship by the Cambridge Union in the University of Cambridge.

+In 2025, the United Nations Office for Outer Space Affairs (UNOOSA) named Cox its Champion for Space.

 Political views

 Cox has voiced his concerns about Brexit, saying he feels it is a "weakening of our interaction with our neighbouring countries" and that "it cannot be the right trajectory".
 On 23 June 2018, the People's Vote march was held in London to mark the second anniversary of the referendum to leave the European Union.
 Cox tweeted, "if [a people's vote were] held on known exit terms and leave commanded majority, I'd back it as settled, informed decision.
 That's my argument for having one".
-Cox has said referring to the will of "the British people" should be banned from political discourse, calling the phrase's usage by Conservative MP Priti Patel "inflammatory and divisive".